2020 (virtual) Tour Day: The 1970s Turn 50 Across Minnesota – Sunday, October 11

 The film will be followed by a discussion with Rob Barros, the filmmaker; Jane King Hession, author of John H. Howe, Architect: From Taliesin Apprentice to Master of Organic Design; and Sidney Bowen, architect and two-time Howe homeowner.

-READ MORE on the John Howe Film Screening Page
+READ MORE and watch the panel discussion on the John Howe Film Screening page

 Going, Going, Gone!
 A Facebook Live Event – August 2, 2020; 1:30pm

 Join Docomomo US/MN on Sunday August 2 for a peek at this 1970 John Howe masterpiece.
 1:30pm via Facebook Live.

 The Going, Going, Gone! series of tours continues, via streaming virtual tour presented by socially distanced Docomomo US/MN Board Members.
 No shoe covers required.